waifal/DigitalDash/README.md

 This enhances the flexibility and interactivity of your modal container, allowing for a more dynamic user experience.

+---

-> ⚠️ Note: If your modal needs to accommodate more content, it’s essential to follow proper coding standards for maintainability and readability.
+> ⚠️ Note: If your modal requires more complex content, follow best coding practices to ensure maintainability and readability.

+---

 ### Using Template Literals for New Lines

 To improve readability and organization, use `template literals` (backticks ``) instead of single or double quotes.
 Template literals preserve formatting and make HTML easier to manage.

-As follows:
+#### Example with Template Literals

 ```HTML
 <button onclick="initModal(this, `